ashishsinha2005/NLP_Models/1.9.1.Sentiment analysis with word embedding/README.md

 ## NLP-sentiment Analysis with Word embedding
 ## Situation:

-- The company was struggling to extract detailed insights from customer reviews of SaaS products, resulting in delays in product improvements.
+- The company was struggling to extract detailed insights from customer reviews of products, resulting in delays in product improvements.
 - The lack of a systematic approach hindered the timely identification of key issues and feature requests.

 ## Task: